 Note to Redhatters

-Look, Red Hatters, if you stay, you will be dancing with the devil in the pale moonlight.
+Look, Red Hatters, you will be dancing with the devil in the pale moonlight if you stay.
 Just don’t.
 This is such a great time to leave.
-You can leave with your dignity intact.
-You did not join Red Hat so that you would work for Big Evil….we mean Big Blue.
+You can leave your dignity intact.
+You did not join Red Hat to work for Big Evil….we mean Big Blue.

 Angry Comments from IBMers